redips/Stack/docs/cookbook/ddd_architecture/grid.md

 ### Create the Author filter type

+Let's imagine we want to be able to filter books by their author within our grid.
 First, we need to create a Symfony form type for our custom author filter.

 ```php
 // src/BookStore/Infrastructure/Sylius/Grid/Filter/AuthorFilterType.php